Aman12x/Product-Recommendation-System/README.md

-# Product-Recommendation-System
-Recommendation system built using Memory Based Collaborative Filtering on Amazon Beauty Products Dataset

 # Recommender Systems using Collaborative Filtering (Memory-Based)

 ## 1. Overview
+Recommendation system built using Memory Based Collaborative Filtering on Amazon Beauty Products Dataset

 This notebook demonstrates how to build a **memory-based collaborative filtering** recommender system using explicit user–item ratings.
 It walks through:
 - Preparing and cleaning ratings data